When you examine a detailed architectural plan, a product sketch, or an engineering diagram, one crucial element brings it all together: scale.

 What Is a Scale in a Drawing?

-For example, an architect designing a house can’t fit the real thing on an A3 sheet.
+An example, an architect designing a house can’t fit the real thing on an A3 sheet.

 So, they might use a scale of 1:100, meaning 1 unit on the drawing equals 100 units in real life.
-This allows them to represent an entire building in a manageable, readable format.

 Why Are Scales Important?